 If you're replacing an old gaming laptop, we recommend reading our guide on how to responsibly dispose of e-waste.

-Final Thoughts on Gaming Laptops Under $1,000
+Final Thoughts on the Best Gaming Laptops Under $1,000

 The fact that we can have a reasonable discussion about playing PC games on a laptop that costs under $1,000 is pretty remarkable.
 Major PC companies have done an excellent job at establishing their gaming laptop lines, and are slowly making their entry-level models highly affordable.
 The world of PC hardware moves quickly, but it’s nice to see that efforts aren’t focused solely on the highest echelons of performance and price.